joshpark1007/python-exercises/README.md

 jupyter notebook
 ```

 The notebook server will open in your browser.
-Navigate to the `data_frame_exercise/` directory to access the exercise notebooks.
+Navigate to the different directories to access the exercise notebooks for the different exercises.